Knowledge Level: Beginner

 Mix it up

 GPS and digital mapping technology means that planning, sharing and navigating routes has never been easier.
-British Cycling Mapping gives you access to over 300 British Cycling Approved routes plus routes from some of our top GB Riders.
-You can also create, edit, save, upload, download, share and rate routes in Google Maps and 1:50 scale Ordnance Survey maps covering the whole of the UK.
-This is especially useful if you’re riding in a new area as you can just find a route, download it onto your GPS device and ride away.
+This is especially useful if you are riding in a new area as you can just find a route, download it onto your GPS device and ride away.

 Technology might be brilliant but batteries do run out and units occasionally fail.
-If you’re blindly following a GPS and this happens, you can suddenly find yourself very lost.
-You should always carry a back up map of the area you are riding should be part of your essential ride kit and keep an eye out for village and town names so that you can easily locate yourself.
+If you are blindly following a GPS and this happens, you can easily find yourself very lost.
+A back up map of the area you are riding should be part of your essential ride kit and keep an eye out for village and town names so that you can easily locate yourself.
 A map will also allow you to re-plan or adjust your route if you find you need to cut your ride short or even extend it.

 Join a club

 Joining your local cycling club and heading out for some club runs is the easiest and most social way to find the best roads to ride on.
-If you’re in an unfamiliar area and are wanting to cycle, using the British Cycling Club Finder, contacting a local club and asking if you can join them for a ride will save you a lot of time pawing over maps.
+If you are in an unfamiliar area and want to cycle, using the British Cycling Club finder to contact a local club and ask if you can join them for a ride will save you a lot of time looking over maps.
 Most clubs will be more than happy to have you tag along and show you the roads.

-The British Cycling Training Plans give you scope to ride off-road on your mountain or cyclocross bike and there are a number of benefits to this for road cyclists.
-One of these is exploring By-Ways, green lanes and tracks that you’ve always been unsure of heading down on your road bike.
+The British Cycling Training Plans do give you scope to ride off-road.
+You can use a mountain or cross bike to explore local By-Ways, green lanes and tracks that you have always been unsure of heading down on your road bike.
 You might find some real hidden gems that you can then include in your road training routes.

 Think about your target event

 Find out as much as you can about the terrain of your main target event and, especially as you get nearer to it, try to replicate it on your training routes.
-Have you got any local climbs that are similar in length and gradient to the hills you’ll be tackling on your sportive?
+Have you got any local climbs that are similar in length and gradient to the hills you will be tackling?
 If so, practicing pacing and gear selection on them will prove invaluable.
 Are there technical descents and could you do with practicing your downhill and cornering techniques?
-Will there be any unusual road surfaces, such as pavé, and can you find anything similar locally to practice on?
+Will there be any unusual road surfaces, such as cobbles, and can you find anything similar locally to practice on?